 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 Your child’s doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of PPB first diagnosed and the types of treatment given.

 If a recurrence happens, it is more likely to occur in the first few years after the original treatment.
 Therefore, regular screening should continue for 2 to 3 years, or possibly up to 5 years, after diagnosis.
-Very rarely, PPB returns after these standard periods of follow-up.
-It is important to note that PPB can grow rapidly, and this possibility should be discussed with your child’s doctor, including what signs and symptoms to watch for.
+It is very rare if PPB returns after these standard periods of follow-up.
+It is important to note that PPB can grow rapidly, and this possibility should be discussed with your child’s doctor, including what signs and symptoms the family should watch for.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.